 This manual is supported by our implementation team of nurses, advanced clinical practitioners and doctors.
-The implementation team for this manual includes: Emma Jenkinson, Harriet Beard, Ash Lowther, Jake Gluyas and Emily Foote

 Publisher: United Kingdom Sepsis Trust

 FOREWORD

 "The world must urgently step up efforts to improve data about sepsis so all countries can detect and treat this terrible condition in time.
 This means strengthening health information systems and ensuring access to rapid diagnostic tools, and quality care including safe and affordable medicines and vaccines."